lupyuen/lupyuen.github.io/src/mmu.md

 _There must be multiple SATP Registers?_

-We've seen 2 different __SATP Registers__, each pointing to a different Level 1 Page Table...
+We've seen two different __SATP Registers__, each pointing to a different Level 1 Page Table...

 But actually there's only __one SATP Register__!